OpenRiskNet/home/openshift/deployments/ProductionDeploymentGuide.md

 # Guide for deploying production services

-So you have managed to deploy your apps and/or services, hopefully by means of creating some templates that allow simple deployment and undeployment.
+So you have managed to deploy your apps and/or services to an OpenRiskNet Virtual Environment (VE), probably by means of creating some templates that allow simple deployment and undeployment.
 So are you done?

-NO, certainly not.
+Certainly not!
 OpenRiskNet needs services to be of production quality, so that third parties will find them easy to deploy, and will satisfy strict security requirements.
 Think of this as needing to have your services at a state that a security concious pharmaceutical company will be willing to us.